gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 It was like a scene from the spiritual realm unfolding

-As if Sri Dhäm was already preparing
+As if Sri Dhām was already preparing

 An offering of her own